kennyg1989/ao-killbot/readme.md

 * Right click the channel you wish to use as the kill board, and Copy ID - this will be the 'botChannel' in the 'config.json'

 ### Add the Bot to your server
-* The apps ClientID you copied earlier will now be needed.
+* The apps ClientID you copied earlier will now be needed
-* Visit https://discordapp.com/oauth2/authorize?&client_id={ClientID}&scope=bot&permissions=0 where you substitute the '{ClientID}' with the actual ID.
+* Visit https://discordapp.com/oauth2/authorize?&client_id={ClientID}&scope=bot&permissions=0 where you substitute the '{ClientID}' with the actual ID
 * Example: https://discordapp.com/oauth2/authorize?client_id=975390562344171337&scope=bot&permissions=0
-* Login with an account that is either the owner of the server you wish to authorize your app for or has the rights to do so and authorize the app.
+* Login with an account that is either the owner of the server you wish to authorize your app for or has the rights to do so and authorize the app

 ### Config
 * Paste your bots Token as 'token' and the channels ID as 'botChannel' into your config